 Insight for Youth

 Insight is a five week early intervention program for youth in grades 7-12 who are using and/or abusing alcohol, marijuana, and other drugs.
 Insight provides information and activities that guide participants to examine how their use is affecting their lives and those around them.
 Insight is often the first step in an extended intervention process.
-Educating youths about the consequences of alcohol and drug use reduces substance use, lowers behavior problems and criminal activity and increases success in school and other socially acceptable behaviors.
+Educating teens about the consequences of alcohol and drug use reduces substance use, decreases behavioral problems and criminal activity.
+It also increases success in school and encourages socially acceptable behaviors.

 Where: Willowstone Family Services, 615 N. 18th Street, Lafayette, IN

 Contact: Sara Tyner, Insight Coordinator (765).423.5361, ext.
 2359 or

 Youth who are concerned about their own alcohol or drug use.